 Although The Structure of Appearance develops and displays the virtues of a phenomenalist system, it does not espouse phenomenalism.
 It does not contend that its system either does or should underwrite or supplant physicalism.
-'The interest of a system,' Goodman contends, 'does not depend on its all-inclusiveness any more than the interest of chemistry depends on whether it ever absorbs biology.'
-[SA, 138].
+"The interest of a system does not depend on its all-inclusiveness any more than the interest of chemistry depends on whether it ever absorbs biology."
 A constructional system is valuable to the extent that it discloses interesting and important aspects of a domain.
-It need not be comprehensive.
-Nor need it be monopolistic.
-As a pluralist, Goodman sees no reason to believe that there is only one structure of interest and importance to be found in a given domain, no reason to believe that there is exactly one underlying way things are.
+It need be neither comprehensive nor monopolistic.
+Goodman sees no reason to believe that only one structure of interest and importance is to be found in a given domain, no reason to believe that there is exactly one underlying way things are.

 Ways of Worldmaking provides a less formal treatment of many of the central themes of The Structure of Appearance.
 It argues that worlds and the items they contain are made rather than found.
-They are made by the construction of world versions -- symbol systems that supply structure.
+They are made by the construction of world-versions-symbol systems that supply structure.
 Any two items are alike in some respects and different in others, so inspection alone cannot reveal whether two manifestations are of the same thing or two things are of the same kind.
-To decide that requires knowing what it takes to be the same thing or the same kind of thing.
+To decide that requires knowing what it takes to be the same thing or of the same kind.
 We need criteria of individuation and classification to distinguish differences that matter from differences that do not.
 Nature does not supply them.
-By devising category schemes or systems of classification, we decide where to draw the lines.
+By devising category schemes, we decide where to draw the lines.